A Coaching Power Tool Created by Meriham Ghazal

 In modern times, “Doing” is getting a lot more attention than “Being”, since it’s considered very positive to gain things, and add additional value to our lives, by performing actions that add that value.

-Being is a state that takes us back to simple existence.
+Being is a state that takes us back to a simple existence.
 This state is focused inward, and it involves greater awareness of our own being.
 This state is focused on the present moment, and allows reflection and thought of things that happen, rather than trying to affect the flow of events, and deliberately changing the outcome.

 Although the “Being” state may be associated with passiveness, it’s not to be confused with laziness.
 The state of “being” requires work on our part.
 Although it is intuitive to reach it, the lifestyle we are living&the fast pace made it more difficult to reach.

-A simple visualization exercise to proof this:
+A simple visualization exercise to prove this:

 Just try to focus all of your attention on the screen in front of you without thinking of something else, for 3 minutes.

-“How Does that Feel”?
+“How Does That Feel”?

-“What thoughts came in mind”?
+“What thoughts came to mind”?